 P49L43 TGax editor: Remove the following sentence starting in line 41, page 63 of 11ax D0.1;

-If the detected frame is an inter-BSS frame, under TBD condition, uses TBD OBSS PD level that is greater than the minimum receives sensitivity level.

 P50L1

-A STA should regard an inter-BSS PPDU with a valid PHY header and that has receiving power/RSSI below the OBSS PD level used by the receiving STA and that meets additional TBD conditions, as not having been received at all (e.g., should not update its NAV), except that the medium condition shall indicate BUSY during the period of time that is taken by the receiving STA to validate that the PPDU is from an inter-BSS, but not longer than the time indicated as the length of the PPDU payload.
+A STA should regard an inter-BSS PPDU with a valid PHY header and with the received power measured based on the legacy preamble below the OBSS PD level used by the receiving STA and does not meet any of the three conditions, as not having been received at all (e.g., should not update its NAV), except that the medium condition shall indicate BUSY during the period of time that is taken by the receiving STA to validate that the PPDU is from an inter-BSS, but not longer than the time indicated as the length of the PPDU payload.

-BSS Color field in the HE-SIG-A is set to 0.
+The three conditions are:BSS Color field in the HE-SIG-A is set to 0.

+If a public action frame is carried in non-HT PPDU that is individually addressed and its RA match the receiving STA’s MAC address

+If a public action is carried in non-HT PPDU that is group addressed.

 A STA should revise the NAV depending on TBD conditions at the recipient of the ongoing OBSS frame.

 25.9.3 Adaptive CCA and transmit power control

-When the color code based CCA rule is used, as described in Error!, an HE STA is allowed to adjust the OBSS_PD threshold in conjunction with transmit power control to improve the system level performance and the utilization of the spectrum resources.
+When the color code based CCA rule is used, an HE STA is allowed to adjust the OBSS_PD level in conjunction with transmit power control to improve the system level performance and the utilization of the spectrum resources based on the following adjustment rules:

+OBSS_PDlevel=maxOBSS_PDminminOBSS_PDmaxOBSS_PDmin+(TX_PWRref-TX_PWR)

+where where TX_PWRref is the reference power level at TBD [dBm], TX_PWR is transmission power in dBm for the Class A HE STA as defined in 26.3.12.4.6 or transmission power in dBm + TBD [dBm] for the Class B HE STA, OBSS_PDmin is the minimum receives sensitivity level, OBSS_PDmax is TBD, and ,if the transmit bandwidth differs from 20MHz, both OBSS_PDmax and OBSS_PDmin shall be adjusted based on the following formula:

+OBSS_PDmax= OBSS_PDmax (20MHz)+10∙logBandwidth20MHz

+OBSS_PDmin= OBSS_PDmin (20MHz)+10∙logBandwidth20MHz

+If a STA chooses a specific OBSS_PDlevel during its operation under SR mode, it can calculate the allowable SR_maximum_transmit_power, based on the equation below:

+If OBSS_PDlevel equal OBSS_PDmin, no additional SR constraint on the_STA’s maximum_transmit_power.

+If OBSS_PDmax ≥OBSS_PDlevel > OBSS_PDmin, the SR_maximum_transmit_power is equal to

+Maximum transmit power =TX_PWRref –(OBSS_PDlevel – OBSS_PDmin )